210317 Jabil Webinar Summary Banner

 And, based on the success of the balance sheet certification automation project, Barone said Jabil will also start automating manual journal entry, subledger and then intercompany.

-“We are constantly looking at ways to streamline, to standardize and to automate our manual processes,” explained Barone.
+“We are constantly looking at ways to streamline, to standardize and to automate our manual processes,” explains Barone.
 “We continue to evolve.
 We automate where it makes sense.
 As part of that automation, we also standardize our processes, we make sure our data is clean and we get our house in order.
-Then we do the standardization and change management and the deployment.”
+Then, we do the standardization and change management and the deployment.”

 More on this topic: